-

 Modern, sustainable amenities such as natural fiber sheets and bamboo toiletries against a retro 20s-50s setting kindle a charming contrast inside the 3 condominiums.

-• Nestled right in the heart of downtown Toyooka's residential neighborhood, Guest House Nodoka offers visitors to the area a truly local overnight experience just two train stops away from Kinosaki Onsen.
+Nestled right in the heart of downtown Toyooka's residential neighborhood, Guest House Nodoka offers visitors to the area a truly local overnight experience just 2 train stops away from Kinosaki Onsen.

 The renovated property was originally built over 80 years ago, and its past history as a storage house is evident throughout both floors' wooden architecture.

-Visitors looking for a completely private, cooking-friendly getaway are Guest House Nodoka's ideal guests.
+Visitors looking for a completely private, cooking-friendly getaway are Guest House Nodoka's perfect guests.

 The first floor houses a kitchen equipped with a plethora of supplies including cutlery, pots, pans, and even seasonings.